-- 1. the certificate chains to either a Root, Trusted, or Valid certificate; and - 2. the certificate's signature can be verified with the issuer's public key; and - 3. the current time falls within the validity period of each Chained or Root certificate within the certificate chain (note that BPI+ does not require the nesting of validity periods, i.e., a certificate's entire validity period need not fall within the validity period of it's issuing certificate); and1 - 4. the certificate is not on a hot list of CM and Manufacturer CA Certificates (see Section 9.4.4). - 5. in the case of a CM certificate, the CM MAC address encoded in its tbsCertificate.subject field and RSA public key encoded on its tbsCertificate.subjectPublicKeyInfo field match the CM MAC address and RSA public key encoded in the Authorization Request's BPKM Attributes; and - 6. in the case of CM Certificate, if the KeyUsage extension is present, the keyAgreement and keyEncipherment bits are turned on, keyCertSign, cRLSign bits are off, and all other bits SHOULD be off; in the case of a Manufacturer CA Certificate, if KeyUsage extension is present, the keyCertSign bit is turned on, and all other bits SHOULD be off.2
+- 1. the certificate chains to either a Root, Trusted, or Valid certificate; and - 2. the certificate's signature can be verified with the issuer's public key; and - 3. the current time falls within the validity period of each Chained or Root certificate within the certificate chain (note that BPI+ does not require the nesting of validity periods, i.e., a certificate's entire validity period need not fall within the validity period of it's issuing certificate); and - 4. the certificate is not on a hot list of CM and Manufacturer CA Certificates (see Section 9.4.4). - 5. in the case of a CM certificate, the CM MAC address encoded in its tbsCertificate.subject field and RSA public key encoded on its tbsCertificate.subjectPublicKeyInfo field match the CM MAC address and RSA public key encoded in the Authorization Request's BPKM Attributes; and

+6. in the case of a CM Certificate, if the KeyUsage extension is present, the digitalSignature and/or keyAgreement bits are turned on, the keyEncipherment bit is turned on, and the keyCertSign and cRLSign bits are off; in the case of a Manufacturer CA Certificate, if the KeyUsage extension is present, the keyCertSign bit is turned on.21